Snakeroom/Website/README.md

 We use Prettier and ESLint to enforce code style.
 Make sure to run `npm run lint` before commit to lint and autofix your changes. (or install the respective editor plugins for lint/format-on-save)

+If your PR contains significant code changes (e.g. not just fixing a typo), add your name to the `LICENSE` file.

 ## Production

 The repo is automatically deployed to Netlify upon commit to `master`.